 Affordable, delicious, and tender steaks, lightly browned and served hot with a pat of garlic and parsley butter melting on top???
 Count me in!

 Simply put, cube steak is a cut of steak, usually top-round or sirloin, which has been tenderised and flattened by pounding it out with a meat tenderizing tool.
 You can easily spot it in the chiller meat section of the grocery store as the top of it is covered with little indentations left by the tenderising tool.
 It is readily available already pounded.
 If you are unable to find it, you can pound it out and tenderise it very easily yourself.
 This method of tenderising does a great job of making a cut of steak which can usually a bit tougher more palatable.
 Cube Steak is the most common kind of steak used in that popular entrée Chicken Fried Steak.
 It is also much more affordable than other more tender cuts of beef, which makes it very family friendly as well!

-WHAT DO I NEED TO COOK CUBE STEAK WITH GARLIC & PARSLEY BUTTER?
+WHAT DO I NEED TO COOK THIS CUBE STEAK RECIPE WITH GARLIC & PARSLEY BUTTER?